eppdyl/cathode-database/jpl/notes_on_jpl_cathodes_dimensions.md

 .. p.894, second col.: orifice diameter: 3 and 5 mm
 .. p.894, second col.: insert inner diameter: 0.63 cm
 .. p.894, second col.: insert length: 2.54 cm

+### Becatti et al (2019)
+- G. Becatti, D. M. Goebel, C. V. Yoke, A. L. Ortega, I. G. Mikellides, "High Current Hollow Cathode for the X3 100-kW Class Nested Hall Thruster," 36th International Electric Propulsion Conference, 2019.
+IEPC-2019-371

+The cathode used in this study is the 2.0 cm cathode.
+The dimensions are nominally the same as the 2017 IEPC cathode (IEPC-2017-303).
+While the original cathode used a 3.8 mm diameter orifice, the "enlarged orifice plate" now seemingly feature a larger orifice diameter as well.
+The orifice inner diameter is not explicitly given but can be deduced (approximately).
+I have used GIMP to measure the length in pixels of both the outer plate diameter and orifice diameter from Figure 4c and obtained 7.0 mm.
+Using Engauge on the results from the 2D model (Figure 15) I got 3.3 mm for the orifice radius.
+Both those values are close to the 6.4 mm (1/4") given in Goebel and Chu 2014.

 ---
 ## Average cathodes